doshii-io/doshii-partner-node-sdk/README.md

 #### 2.2.2 Bulk data API

-Bulk data API can be accessed directly from the doshii class.
-This requires App ID to be passed in either during Doshii class instatiation or while calling the bulk data API.
+Bulk data API can be accessed directly from doshii class.
+This requires App ID to be passed in either during Doshii class instatiation or while calling bulk data API.

 ```node
 import Doshii, { LocationClasses, DataAggregationRequest } from "doshii-sdk";